 There are dozens of music, dancing and food festivals all over the country in July and August.
-At the end of the summer, celebrations of summer harvest take place in a number of towns and villages.
+At the end of the summer, celebrations of summer harvest take place in many of our towns and villages.

 The old tradition of outdoor plum jam cooking is coming back to the Slovak countryside as a day of shared cooking fun, singing and dancing.

-This is by no means the end of the outdoor cooking season.
+However, this is not the end of the outdoor cooking season.
 Autumn will bring still more open-air gatherings where good, home-made food and a warming drink is never absent.